srg-ics-uplb/blog/content/articles/jach/jach_004.rst

 :author: Joseph Anthony C. Hermocilla

 Most processors nowadays are multi-core processors to take advantage of parallel processing.
-Associated with parallel processing is the synchronization problem wherin locks are extensively used.
+Associated with parallel processing is the synchronization problem wherein locks are extensively used.
 This paper [GUERRAOUI2019]_ argues that despite the large amount of available choices for lock algorithms, developers do not have a comprehensive guide to select an algorithm.
 The paper also asserts that most research on lock algorithms are limited to mutex locks and rarely consider other